Margalit Zinati

-Margalit Zinati (מרגלית זינאתי; Peki'in, born 31 October 1931) is a member of the ancient Zinati family, which is one of the 3 priestly families that have lived in Peki'in for hundreds of years.
-Margalit was for years the only Jew in the place and guarded the ancient synagogue.
+Margalit Zinati (מרגלית זינאתי; born October 1931) is an Israeli Jewish woman and member of the ancient Zinati family, which is one of the three priestly families that have lived in Peki'in for millennia.

+Margalit was for years the only Jew in the city and guarded the ancient synagogue.
 Margalit is known as the "keeper of the Jewish embers" in Peki'in.
 In 2018, the 70th anniversary of the independence of the State of Israel, she was chosen to light a torch in the torch-lighting ceremony.

-Personal life
+Family and personal life

+Mazal-Saada, Yosef and Margalit Zinati in their home in Peki'in, from left to right, 1981.

+Margalit Zinati is the daughter of Yosef and Saada Zinati, and sister of Shaul Zinati.
+She is fluent in Arabic and Hebrew.

+Most Jews fled Peki'in permanently during the 1936–1939 Arab revolt, but the Zinati family decided to return after temporarily moving to Hadera for a few months between 1938 and 1939.

-Margalit Zinati decided not to marry so she could stay in Peki'in to protect the synagogue and her parents' fields.
+At fourteen, Margalit left Peki'in for four years to attend school, returning at the outbreak of the 1948 Arab–Israeli War, in which her brother Shaul participated.
+The family was forced to leave yet again for a period of time by Fawzi al-Qawuqji's forces.
+She returned to Peki'in after the war, deciding not to marry so she could stay in the village to protect the synagogue and her parents' fields.